Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Proof of Theorem

 \begin{proof}

-\citet[Lemma 5]{vanparys2021data} proves\footnote{They establish this result assuming a compact event set but their proof applies verbatim to an event set $\Re_+$ which is bounded from below.} via a standard dualization argument (after accounting for $\zeta = -\ell(x,\xi)$) that
+\citet[Lemma 5]{vanparys2021data} proves\footnote{They establish this result assuming a compact event set but their proof applies verbatim to an event set $\Re_+$ which is bounded from below.} via a standard dualization argument that

 where the maximum is achieved at some $\alpha^r\geq 0$.

 Introduce the positive measure \( \mb Q^r_c \) through its Radon-Nikodym derivative

 A necessary optimality condition for the optimal dual solution $\alpha^r$ in Problem \eqref{eq:finite:dual} is